 North American Free Trade Agreement provision for Canadian and Mexican citizens to work in the U.S. in a profession designated on the TN Schedule.
 Activity must be temporary in nature, but is renewable indefinitely in three-year increments.
 Bachelors degree is required.
 May be obtained by Canadians at U.S. border with letter, diploma and fee.
 Procedures are simpler for Canadians than for Mexicans.

 Green card holder (immigrant).
 No employment limitations except for those positions restricted to U.S. citizens.
 Normally valid for ten years.
 Renewable indefinitely.
 May be obtained based on certain family relationships, extraordinary ability, national interest or permanent employment.
 Complex process may take several years to complete.
-Illinois will process green card applications for permanent full-time staff members such as tenure-track faculty and long-term researchers upon request of employing department.
+The university will process green card applications for permanent full-time staff members such as tenure-track faculty and long-term researchers upon request of employing department.
 Employment-based permanent residents may apply for citizenship (naturalization) after 5 years.